 What the vehicle loan really costs

-When it comes to APR vs. interest rate, the APR actually takes into account the total finance charge you pay on your loan, including prepaid finance charges such as loan fees and the interest that accumulates before your first loan payment.
-When shopping for a loan, make sure you’re comparing each lender’s APR along with the interest rate.
+When it comes to APR vs. interest rate, the APR actually considers the total finance charge you pay on your loan, including prepaid finance charges such as loan fees and the interest that accumulates before your first loan payment.
+When shopping for a loan, make sure you're comparing each lender's APR along with the interest rate.

 Choosing a low APR or cash back

 Sometimes dealers run promotions that offer buyers the choice between a very low APR and a cash rebate.
-It’s not always immediately clear, however, which choice provides the better deal.
-Check out our rebate or financing calculator to see which deal may be better for you.
+It's not always immediately clear, however, which choice provides the better deal.
+Check out our rebate or financing calculator to see which option may be best for you.

 Auto loan length still matters

-Even with an identical APR, you’ll end up paying more in interest over the course of a longer term loan.
-For instance, a buyer who takes out a $25,000 loan with a 3 percent APR for 48 months will have a higher monthly payment by more than $100, but will end up paying nearly $400 less in additional interest versus the same loan at 60 months.
+Even with an identical APR, you'll end up paying more in interest over the course of a longer-term loan.
+For instance, a buyer who takes out a $25,000 loan with a 3% APR for 48 months will have a higher monthly payment by more than $100, but will end up paying nearly $400 less in additional interest versus the same loan at 60 months.
 Use an auto loan calculator to decide which is the better deal.

 Help to protect yourself during the what-ifs